redis/redis-doc/topics/modules-api-ref.md

 Authenticate the current context's user with the provided redis acl user.
 Returns `REDISMODULE_ERR` if the user is disabled.

-See authenticateClientWithUser for information about callback, client_id, and general usage for authentication.
+See authenticateClientWithUser for information about callback, `client_id`, and general usage for authentication.

 ## `RedisModule_AuthenticateClientWithACLUser`